tailor-platform/terraform-provider-tailor/docs/resources/telemetryrouter_otlp_exporter.md

   The telemetryrouter_otlp_exporter resource configures an OTLP destination to which a workspace's OpenTelemetry signals (traces, metrics, and logs) are forwarded.
 A workspace may have multiple exporters, each identified by a unique name.
-  This resource was previously named tailor_telemetryrouter_telemetry_export.
-To migrate an existing resource without destroying it, rename the resource type in your configuration and add a moved block (Terraform >= 1.8):

-  moved {
-    from = tailor_telemetryrouter_telemetry_export.example
-    to   = tailor_telemetryrouter_otlp_exporter.example
-  }

-  Do not rename the resource type without a moved block — Terraform would otherwise plan to destroy and recreate the exporter.
-If moved is unavailable, remove the old entry with terraform state rm and re-import it under the new type instead.
 ---

 # tailor_telemetryrouter_otlp_exporter (Resource)